notexactlyawe/cameronmacleod.com/content/pages/projects.md

 Title: Projects
 Slug: projects

 This page contains links to most of my projects.
-Presumably the most important ones are the onest that I remembered to include, so feel free to consider this conclusive.
+Presumably the most important ones are those that I remembered to include, so feel free to consider this conclusive.

+**[PaperTurtle](https://github.com/notexactlyawe/paper-reader)** - This is a project that started at AngelHack London 2016.
+It aims to simplify reading academic papers, by highlighting the concepts featured and helping the user to understand them.
+It provides links to Khan Academy, Youtube and Wikipedia for each concept and finds founding concepts that have to be understood first.
+This could help non-expert innovators and the general public to access cutting-edge concepts.

-**[Abracadabra](http://github.com/notexactlyawe/abracadabra)** - This is a Shazam-style sound recogniser that I am writing in Python.
+**[Abracadabra](https://github.com/notexactlyawe/abracadabra)** - This is a Shazam-style sound recogniser that I am writing in Python.
 Documentation is a little sparse right now, but it basically consists a fingerprinter and a storage system.

 **[Image to ASCII art converter](https://github.com/notexactlyawe/ascii-art)** - Exactly what it says on the tin.
 Not a polished tool at all, but it (usually) does the job and there are instructions in the repo for setting it up.